countable-web/open-source-corporation/admin/accounting/TIMESHEETS.md

 *  ### Date:
     * Write the date in ISO 8601 format: yyyy-mm-dd.
 *  ### Description of Work:
-    * Describe the work in a few words that indicate specific outcomes you worked on for most of that day, in a language clients will understand.
+    * Describe the work in a few words that indicate specific progress and outcomes you worked on for most of that day, in a language clients will understand.
 Between 3 and 20 words is the right level of detail.
 If you're entering the same phrase every day, you're not being specific enough.
+    * Client pay us to do work and does not care about your environment setup, training, or who works with who.
+Just indicate what task/objective the client requires that you were working on, any progress or setbacks, and status.
+    * *Bad example:* "environment setup".
+Nobody cares about your environment in this context.
+It's an input not an output.
+Mention why you need to the environment and the larger task it will help you complete.
+    * *Bad example:* "worked with person X". nobody cares who on our team you worked with, and as you can see it can cause the client to dispute the invoice.
+Mention WHAT you were working on and specifically what you accomplished on that.
+    * *Bad example:* "sprint meeting".
+Instead, mention a key decision at the meeting or topic that helped accomplish our assigned tasks and goals.
+    * *Good example:* Completed Trello Task "Title copied here".
+Worked on task X, but blocked by Y, so there are 3 hours left.
+Changed deployment parameters so that we could meet our goal of reducing downtime during deploys.
+Prepared report on test coverage, based on request from Bill (Client's personnel, not ours).

 *  ### Trello or BitBucket ref:
     * Also include at least one of: references to issues in Trello, Commit IDs.
 Link to trello cards can be found in "Share and more..." after opening a card.
 *  ### Hours Worked: